128technology/docs/docs/intro_upgrade_considerations.md

 ### Plugin Config Generation changes
 The config generation for plugins have been adapted to work with the improved config handling available in 5.3 and higher.
 When upgrading from 4.x version of conductor, no action is required to take advantage of this new functionality.
 However, when upgrading from 5.1 or 5.2 to the latest 5.3 or higher, the following plugins must be updated prior to upgrading the 128T conductor.
+Instructions on upgrading the plugins can be found [here](plugin_intro.md#upgrading-an-existing-plugin)

 | Plugin | Version |
 | ------ | ------- |